briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

 1. _(a)_ **Definitions.** As used in this section:

-    1. _(1)_ “Electronic wireless communications device” means a portable electronic device capable of transmitting and/or receiving data and includes the following: a wireless telephone; a text-messaging device; a personal digital assistant; and a computer, including a laptop computer and a computer tablet.
+    1. _(1)_ "Electronic wireless communications device" means a portable electronic device capable of transmitting and/or receiving data and includes the following: a wireless telephone; a text-messaging device; a personal digital assistant; and a computer, including a laptop computer and a computer tablet.

-    2. _(2)_ “Text message” means a message sent or received via a process using wireless handsets.
-For the purposes of this section, an e-mail shall be considered a “text message”.
+    2. _(2)_ "Text message" means a message sent or received via a process using wireless handsets.
+For the purposes of this section, an e-mail shall be considered a "text message".

-    3. _(3)_ “Voice operated or hands-free device” means a device that allows the user to vocally compose or send, or listen to a text-based communication without the use of either hand except to activate or deactivate a feature or function.
+    3. _(3)_ "Voice operated or hands-free device" means a device that allows the user to vocally compose or send, or listen to a text-based communication without the use of either hand except to activate or deactivate a feature or function.